 a) The White House b) The Lincoln Memorial c) The U.S. Capitol d) The U.S. Supreme Court building

-2. In 1893, which was the first state in the Union to became the first to grant women the right to vote?
+2. In 1890, which was the first state in the Union to grant women the right to vote?

-a) California b) Colorado c) Massachusetts d) Rhode Island
+a) California b) Wyoming c) Massachusetts d) Rhode Island

 3. Which amendment to the U.S. Constitution guarantees due process and equal protection rights to all citizens?